0x73746F66/selektor-js/README.md

 # What is SelektorJS

-SelektorJS is a JavaScript Framework offering CSS style Selector, DOM event management, and binding template systems.
+SelektorJS is a JavaScript Framework offering CSS style Selector, DOM event management, and MVVM data binding with observables and template systems.
 Its origins are from the development of a web-based mobile HTML5 game I (Chris Langton the Author) am developing.

 ## Installation: